sendbird/sendbird-chat-sample-android/groupchannel-hide-archive/README.md

 # Hide a group channel

 This code sample with UI components demonstrates how to hide a group channel on Sendbird Chat SDK for Android.
-The SDK provides an additional set of functionalities such as autohide, unhide, and archive.
+The SDK provides an additional set of functionalities such as unhide, auto-unhide, and archive.
 To learn more, see [our documentation](https://sendbird.com/docs/chat/v4/android/channel/managing-channels/hide-or-archive-a-group-channel#1-hide-or-archive-a-group-channel) on the feature.

 ## Prerequisites